PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_loops.md

 * Number of edges:  477
 * Number of self-loops:  5

-And ta-da, the number of self-loops is significantly lower.
+As we can see, the number of self-loops is significantly lower in the random graph.
+We encourage you to check other random graphs (change the random.seed() value) to confirm that the number of self-loops expected in a random graph is much lower than in the real e. coli network.

 [Return to main text](finding#negative-vs-positive-autoregulation){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}